ShaharNaveh/ShaharNaveh.github.io/content/blog/your-first-open-source-contribution-a-beginners-guide/index.md

 ## Local Development Perquisites
 ### Making a Fork
-After you choose your project you will need to fork it.
+After you pick your project you will need to fork it.
 Why? because you don't have write access to their repository.

-after you mad the fork, you need to clone your fork, for example if I forked [octocat/Spoon-Knife](https://github.com/octocat/Spoon-Knife), and my GitHub username is `ShaharNaveh` I will run the following command:
+After you made the fork, you need to clone your fork.
+For example if I forked [octocat/Spoon-Knife](https://github.com/octocat/Spoon-Knife), and my GitHub username is `ShaharNaveh` I will run the following command:

 ```bash
 git clone https://github.com/octocat/Spoon-Knife
 ```

-After that I will add the original repo as a [git remote](https://git-scm.com/docs/git-remote) and will call it `upstream` (you can choose a different name):
+After that I will add the original repo as a [git remote](https://git-scm.com/docs/git-remote) and will call it `upstream` (you can name it anything):

 ```bash
 # cd into your project directory first